lubianat/tiokhin2020/notes_by_lubiana.md

 I've made a simple test for only one of the cases of interest.
 I will make more to be sure that (almost) all the code is covered.

+### Add coverage testing
+Using the R package [covr](https://github.com/r-lib/covr), I set up the repository to check how much of the code is being run by tests.

+So far, the testes are covering 99.22% of the code, but eventually they will cover everything.

+The tests are not still testing what we want, but they can already see the whole code, which is already good

 ### Actual problems

 #### 1